Home » Heirloom Recipes » Family Recipes » Rhubarb Juice Recipe | 5 Ingredients (Easy Homemade)

 • Mix with sparkling water or ginger ale for a fizzy twist.

-• Add a splash of cranberry juice or a handful of berries for a fun flavor variation.
+• Add a splash of cranberry juice or a handful of fresh berries for a fun flavor variation.

 Tips & Tricks for Making the Best Rhubarb Juice